remicorne/phd/README.md

 Run a cell (any plotter) in INTERFACE.ipynb and follow the instructions:
 1. User is prompted on whether to initialize a project if the project name is not recognized (y/n)
 2. Project is initialized (folder created and metadata.xlsx created)
 3. The metadata.xlsx file is opened in the default editor.
-User is requested to edit metadata.xlsx (necessary before adding datasets, see **Metadata** section.
-Edit unnecesary for example as the automatically generated metadata.xlsx template works with the example data)
+User is requested to edit metadata.xlsx (necessary before adding datasets, see **Metadata** section). **Edit unnecesary when running the tutorial as the metadata file is already consistent with the example data.**
 4. The user is prompted whether to add dataset (y/n) (see **Dataset** section)
 5. User must input raw dataset filepath (use 'module/example_project/tcb2_hplc_data.csv' for example)
 6. The dataset is loaded, validated and a copy is save in the project's folder